 Don’t forget about those common spaces like the band or music room, drama room, library, makerspace, and learning commons.
 They need your love and attention too!
 Make sure you return to their rooms to help, especially If those teachers help you set up your classroom.

 Don’t forget about the office.
-They usually receive a tonne of deliveries in the days leading up to the start of school and this means there are probably boxes and boxes of office supplies that need to be put away.
+They usually receive a tonne of deliveries in the days leading up to the start of school.
+There are boxes and boxes of office supplies to put away.
 Offer up some time and score some points with your office staff.

 After You Set Up Your Classroom in One Day

 We print out our own planner pages and assemble them in a binder.
 You can get your own copy of our simple planner pages when you join our mailing list.
 You can also find a copy in our resource library.
-If you’re looking for a commercial planner, you might be interested in our post Ways to Plan That Work For You.
+If you’re looking for a commercial planner, read our post Ways to Plan That Work For You.

 Once you have a planner, plan out your first day of school.
 We have a list of ideas in our post 10 Things We Do on the First Day Back to School.
 It’s our go-to first day and it’s pretty simple to get you through the first one.
 Once you have everything in place for your first day of school, you can begin to think about putting everything else in place.